AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-62965-fixes-missing-localizedexception-message-in-graphql-order-placement-response.md

 ---
-title: 'ACSD-62965: Fixes missing 'LocalizedException' message in GraphQL order placement response'
+title: 'ACSD-62965: Fixes missing LocalizedException message in GraphQL order placement response'
 description: Apply the ACSD-62965 patch to fix the Adobe Commerce issues where the `LocalizedException` message was not included in the GraphQL response during order placement.
 feature: Orders, GraphQL
 role: Admin, Developer